YounghoCho/Hybrid-Application/README.md

 For the most part of Univ's students use Facebook as a community space of them.
 The spaces are called as "Dae-na-mu-soop" or "dae-sin-jun-hae-de-rip-ni-da", thay mean pages that uploads students' messages instead.

-However, there are some critical inconveniences.
+However, there are some critical inconveniences, and I'm gonna solve the problems perfectly.